-Essential Steps Key Points and Precautions 1.
-Through visual inspection of the student's eyes note whether any abnormal conditions are present.
-To ensure that the eyes are in good health by observing the appearance of the eyes and eliciting information regarding behaviors and complaints concerning functional use of the eyes.
-Refer to physician for the following abnormalities noted: A. Pupils.
-B. Iris - (colored portion of the eye), C. Eye condition D. Eye movements/alignment E. Eyelids F. Any other abnormal conditions observed should be noted.
-NOTE: Eyes should not "dance" or "roam" Appearance Signs: -Crossed eye or "wall" eye (eye turning in, out, up or down).
-Eye turn may be continuous or intermittent, particularly whe the child is tired. -Continually watering eyes. -Red-rimmed, encrusted, or swollen eyelids -Cloudiness/haze -Unequal pupil size; should be black, round and equal in shape and size.
-Iris: should be the same color, size and shape -Drooping eyelid(s).
-Ptosis, commonly called drooping eyelid, is observed as the sagging of an upper eyelid to touch or partially cover the pupil of the eye. -Sties or infections on eyelids -Presence of white pupil.
-This can be associated with a rare but serious ave disease.
-The white pupil may be observed when and should be looking straight ahead in a primary position.
-Stereoacuity can be conducted fur further assessment and referral, if necessary, to ensure both eyes work together to see a 3-D object. serious eye disease.
-The white pupil may be observed when looking directly at the individual's eyes, or in his/her photograph.
+- Crossed eye or "wall" eye (eye turning in, out, up, or down).
+Eye turn may be continuous or intermittent, particularly when the child is tired. - 2.
+Continually watering eyes - 3.
+Red-rimmed, encrusted or swollen eve lids - 4.
+Cloudiness/haze - Unequal pupil size; should be black, round and equal in shape and size.
+Iris: should be the same color, size and shape - Drooping eyelid(s).
+Ptosis, commonly called drooping eyelid, is observed as the sagging of an upper eyelid to touch or partially cover the pupil of the eye. - 7.
+Sties or infections on eyelid - 8.
+Presence of white pupil.
+This can be associated with a rare but serious eye disease.
+The white pupil may be observed when looking directly at the individual's eyes, or in his/her photograph. - 9.
 Possible eye injury.
 Watch for eyes that are reddened, bloodshot, blackened, bruised or swollen, or show evidence or lacerations or abrasions.
-Behavior Signs: Body ridged when looking at distant objects.
-Clumsiness or decreased coordination Thrusting head forward or backward while looking at distant objects.
-Tilting head to one side most of the time.
-Squinting or frowning when trying to focus, rubs eyes frequently.
-Excessive blinking Closing or covering one eye while doing near work, holds objects very close to eyes when reading.
-Complaint Signs : -Headaches, nausea, or dizziness -Blurred or double vision -Burning, scratchy or itchy eyes